 Covering 29 sq km, the geographical landscape of the park comprises wetlands, dry grasslands and woodlands.

-Peacocks are a resident bird of the park and they are sighted near grasslands and woodlands.
+Peacocks are resident birds of the park and they are sighted near grasslands and woodlands.
 It is amongst one of the best places for spotting beautiful peacocks in India.

 How To Reach Keoladeo National Park